 Part II of the series will explore Medicare and Medicaid in the U.S., existing access and reimbursement issues for innovative therapies and cures, proposed changes to those programs that could impact access and reimbursement, and barriers that exist to innovative payment models.
 The paper will also consider those key international models of assessing value and determining access, how the global landscape is shifting, what the U.S. may be able to learn from them, and highlight emerging markets like China that are moving toward the realm of “must consider” when developing an international strategy.
 Learn more.

 Part III: Potential Disruptors' Impact on the System

 The healthcare system is evolving as new players enter the arena and others consolidate.
 What impact will mergers between payers and PBMs have on drug pricing, patient access, and the ability to track and analyze data?
-How will the joint healthcare venture between Amazon, J.P.
-Morgan and Berkshire Hathaway (Haven) change how employers offer healthcare?
+How are digital technologies changing drug discovery and development, and how patients access treatment?
 What new players are disrupting the value equation?
 We'll attempt to answer those questions and more.
 Learn more.